zotonic/zotonic/doc/ref/modules/mod_ssl.rst

 SSL support can be switched on for each site separately.
 Virtual hosting of sites via HTTPS is possible.
 In order to get working SSL connections you need to enable a module providing SSL certificates.
-Module :ref:`mod_ssl_self_signed` is an example of such a module.
 The role of this module is secure dispatching.

 Configuration